 Financial Coordinators: Financial Coordinators compile relevant supporting documentation and initiate transactions.

 - The visitor must be a supplier in the Workday System.
-If the visitor is not a supplier in the Workday system, the visitor will need to complete the Supplier Registration Form.
+If the visitor is not a supplier in the Workday system, either the visitor or the department Financial Coordinator will need to complete the Visitor Travel Reimbursement Registration form.

-- If the visitor is paid for services and is a foreign national, refer to the policy on Payments to Foreign Visitors/Nonresident Aliens for additional required documentation.
+- If the visitor is paid for services and is a foreign national, refer to the policy Payments to Foreign Nationals for additional required documentation.

 Accounts Payable will process the payment.
 Payment will be processed as requested by the visitor on the Supplier Registration Form (either ACH or check).
 International visitors may also request a wire transfer of funds